Kelly, you don’t look like yourself; kind of haggard, a little down in the dumps, and what’s with the pointy hat?

 Unfortunately, the next day things took a bizarre turn.
 Part of the tooth had broken off!
 It felt funny.
 There was a sensation of pressure and an odd pain.

 Exactly!
-But I didn’t know that then!
+But remember, I didn’t know that then!
 I didn’t know what was going on, I only knew the tooth had broken off.
-So I kept taking, over and over again _______ and much to my dismay the pain became worse!
+So I kept taking the remedy over and over again and much to my dismay, the pain became worse!

 Yes, way!
 I felt like I was almost back to square one!
 Then it occurred to me that this was an aggravation!
-Thankfully, from reading these wonderful pages, I knew how to “zap” (thank you, Diane Fuller!!!) and things settled down really quickly.
+Thankfully, from reading these wonderful pages, I knew to do the Aggravation Zapper (thank you, Elaine and Diane Fuller!!!) and things settled down really quickly.
 Whew!

 Yes, exactly.
 Now here ‘s the funny thing.
 When the aggravation went away, I started probing the area and that was when the broken piece fell out!
-I looked at it; it was all decayed!
+I looked at it and it was all decayed!
 The remedy actually did dental work!
-Now I was completely pain free and have been ever since, proving that seeing your dentist is a complete waste of time.
+Now I was completely pain free and have been so ever since, proving that seeing your dentist is a complete waste of time.